infinum/jsonmodel/README.md

 ## Magical Data Modelling Framework for JSON

+## Fork note

+This version removes `[NSDecimalNumber class]` from the `allowedJSONTypes`.
+If this is removed from the lib, JSONModel will fallback to the custom implementation in code.
+Modelling NSDecimalNumber with the implementation from the JSONModel will cause wrong decimal number rounding for the numbers that can overflow.

 ### Version 1.2.0

 #####NB: Swift works in a different way under the hood than Objective-C. Therefore I can't find a way to re-create JSONModel in Swift.
 JSONModel in Objective-C works in Swift apps through CocoaPods or as an imported Objective-C library.